AMI Digital Asset Specifications

 Capture tools Preservation master video files must be generated by professional-grade capture devices and software, with either direct capture to FFV1/FLAC/MKV, or transcoding from V210/PCM/MOV.
 Specific FFmpeg transcoding recipes will be provided by NYPL to ensure consistency.

-• Characteristics intrinsic to the broadcast standard of the source material, including frame rate, pixel aspect ratio, interlacing, resolution, and recording standard (NTSC, PAL, SECAM, etc.) should be preserved.
+• Characteristics intrinsic to the broadcast standard of the source material, including frame rate, pixel aspect ratio, field dominance, resolution, and recording standard (NTSC, PAL, SECAM, etc.) should be preserved.

 • Signal extraction must be optimal, and carried out using the equipment and accessories that are appropriate for the original format characteristics.